Surya-Kumar-03/Quick-Quizizz/README.md

 - Score is also calculated for every correct answer.
 - Disables Quiz if Tab-Switches exceed count of 2.
 - Question cannot be selected.
+- Displays whether the Answer is correct or wrong in Real-Time.
+- Displays the Correct Answer if the User marks the wrong answer.

 ## Tech